This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 2. Know your risks

-Don’t go crazy about it and let unwarranted fear get in the way of life lessons and fun.
+Don’t go crazy about it though – you can let unwarranted fear get in the way of life lessons and fun, just always have it in the back of your mind.

-Our daughters still do things like snorkel the Great Barrier Reef, go quad biking, swim with manta rays, and zip line over the rainforest.
+Our daughters still do things like snorkel the Great Barrier Reef, go quad biking, swim with manta rays and more.

 But, we make sure there are plenty of safety precautions in place and we always triple check that children of their age can do it safely.